MicrosoftDocs/dynamics365smb-docs/financials/marketing-how-setup-opportunity-sales-cycles-stages.md

 ---
-title: 'How to: Set Up Opportunity Sales Cycles and Cycle Stages | Microsoft Docs'
+title: Set Up Opportunity Sales Cycles and Cycle Stages| Microsoft Docs
-description: Describes how to set up opportunity sales cycles and stages in Financials
+description: Describes how to define sales stages, from initial contact to closing, to create a sales cycle and assign it to opportunities in Financials.
 services: project-madeira
 documentationcenter: ''
 author: jswymer